Radcliffe Pitches

-The Radcliffe Pitches are a premier treble-voiced a cappella singing ensemble at Harvard University, founded in 1975 at the Hasty Pudding Club.
+The Radcliffe Pitches are the premier treble-voiced a cappella singing ensemble at Harvard University, founded in 1975 at the Hasty Pudding Club.
 The group is made up of 12 to 14 Harvard undergraduates who perform at Harvard and internationally on the group's various tours.
 During their tours, the group has travelled within the U.S. and to international destinations including Bermuda, Spain, England, France, Germany, China and several other countries.
 The Pitches also perform regularly on the Harvard campus; they can be heard at large concerts in Sanders Theatre and smaller gigs including The Annual Breast Cancer Awareness Jam alongside other all-female ensembles in Cabot Café.
 Other notable performances include appearances at the 1993 inauguration celebrations for President William Clinton and the Hasty Pudding Man of the Year awards.